Rohit-Satyam/Human-Genome_assembly_Project/mitochondrial.md

 > Qualitative metrics (success, failure, incomplete, ...)
 TODO: write script to gather these metrics from output

 ### 6. Evaluate secondary measures including runtimes and computational requirements,user-friendliness, code quality, and documentation quality.
-> we have a script to track all performence metrics (time consumption) with docker.
+> we have a script to track all performence metrics (time consumption and peak memory).
 Will try to have three replicate runs for each thread chosen.
 >TODO: separate performence benchmarking runs

 ### 7. Interpret results and provide guidelines or recommendations from both user and method developer perspectives.